Financial Sustainability for Canadian Water Systems

 In 2016, Canadian Water Network launched a multi-phase initiative to:

-- Understand more clearly the challenges that Canadian municipalities are facing
+- Understand more clearly the challenges that Canadian municipalities were facing

-- Identify knowledge gaps and barriers that are limiting progress
+- Identify knowledge gaps and barriers that were limiting progress

 - Develop insights to help decision-makers accelerate, advance and improve long-term financial sustainability